 After many uncertainty the Opera del Duomo agreed to make Filippo Brunelleschi the superintendent of the cupola project and appointed Lorenzo Ghiberti, Brunelleschi’s fellow goldsmith, as a co-superintendent.
 The two men had been rivals since 1401, when they had vied for another illustrious commission, the new bronze doors for the Florentine Baptistery.
 Ghiberti had won.
 Now Brunelleschi, whose design for the cupola had been accepted outright, was forced to work side by side with his gallingly successful rival.

 The construction of the Dome began on 7 August 1420.

-Here some guided tours of the Brunelleschi’s dome and the Florence cathedral:
+Here a selection of guided tours of the Brunelleschi’s dome and the Florence cathedral provided by GetYourGuide:

 The Brunelleschi’s project

 The usual way to build an arch or dome was to support it with scaffolding called “centring.”
 However, the open space in the cathedral was 42 metres wide, and the Florentines wanted a tall, soaring dome.